 For general $\lambda,\mu$, the idea is to see $\Pet_k(\lambda,\mu)$ as a submatrix of an $\ell(\lambda) \times (\ell(\lambda)+\mu_1)$ matrix

-from which we obtain $\Pet_k(\lambda,\mu)$ by removing columns whose indices are not in the form $-\mu_j+j$; see \cref{fig:PetSkew}.
+from which we obtain $\Pet_k(\lambda,\mu)$ by removing columns whose indices are not of the form $-\mu_j+j$; see \cref{fig:PetSkew}.
 Here, we label each column by the value $j$ instead of natural numbers to best align with the case $\mu=\varnothing$.

 Removing column $i$ from a Petrie matrix corresponds to merging $i$ and $i-1$ in its Petrie graph.
-Instead of doing the mergings precisely, we add horizontal edges to mark the merging, and call this new graph $\mathcal{P}'_k(\lambda,\mu)$. $\mathcal{P}_k(\lambda,\mu)$ is then obtained from $\mathcal{P}'_k(\lambda,\mu)$ by contracting these horizontal edges.
+Instead of doing the mergings precisely, we add horizontal edges to mark the merging, and call this new graph $\mathcal{P}'(\Pet_k(\lambda,\mu))$. $\mathcal{P}(\Pet_k(\lambda,\mu))$ is then obtained from $\mathcal{P}'(\Pet_k(\lambda,\mu))$ by contracting these horizontal edges.